MSP Recovery (NASDAQ:MSPR) Shares Gap Down to $1.25

-Separately, Cantor Fitzgerald began coverage on shares of MSP Recovery in a report on Thursday, September 29th.
+Separately, Cantor Fitzgerald began coverage on MSP Recovery in a report on Thursday, September 29th.
 They set an “overweight” rating for the company.

 MSP Recovery, Inc operates as a healthcare recoveries and data analytics company in the United States and Puerto Rico.
 The company offers claims recovery services, including services to related parties or third parties to assist entities with pursuit of claims recovery rights.
 It also provides Chase to pay service to assist its healthcare provider clients to identify in the first instance the proper primary insurer at the point of care and thereby avoid making a wrongful payment; and LifeWallet, a platform designed to locate and organize users' medical records.